xiaoxianyu-office/mm/Skills/Triggers.md

 **~onSignal** or **~onSignal:[signal]**

--   Trigger for skill to execute when the mob receives a signal or when with :[signal] only a specific signal
+-   Trigger the skill to execute when the mob receives a specific signal from the Signal mechanic.
--   Useful for skills that require communication between mobs or from a player to a mob [2], which was previously (pre 2.3) only possible by workarounds
+-   Useful for skills that require communication between mobs or from a player to a mob [2].
+-   Note: Currently when a mob recieves a signal, it will only trigger one skill with the respective signal.
+To elaborate, if the mob has two skills like so: `- skill{s=SKILL1} ~onSignal:DO_THING` `- skill{s=SKILL2} ~onSignal:DO_THING`, then only the first skill will trigger.
 -   See
     [signal-skill](http://www.mythicmobs.net/manual/doku.php/skills/mechanics/signal)
     page.